riccardobrasca/LFTCM2024/README.md

 ### Using Codespaces

-You can temporarily play with Lean using Github codespaces.
+You can temporarily play with Lean using Github Codespaces.
 This requires a Github account, and you can only use it for a limited amount of time each month.
 If you are signed in to Github, click here:

 <a href='https://codespaces.new/riccardobrasca/LFTCM2024' target="_blank" rel="noreferrer noopener"><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>